Defense (sports): Ice skating team sports

 There are four officially established ice skating team sports worldwide, excluding their variants.
 This group includes: bandy, ice hockey, ringette, and rinkball.

 Ice hockey

 In ice hockey, there are normally two designated defencemen on the ice.
-A defence man can either be an offensive player better known for their ability to glean assists or goals rather than for their strong defensive play.
-Such players are known as offensive defencemen.
-The other is usually in a more defensive role and rarely show-up on the score sheet but are important for their defensive prowess; these players are known as stay-at-home defence.
+A defenseman can be an offensive player better known for their ability to glean goals or assists rather than for their strong defensive play.
+These players are referred to as offensive defensemen.
+Alternatively, a defenseman can play a more defensive role and rarely show up on the score sheet but remain important for their defensive prowess; these players are known as stay-at-home defense.
+This role, however, is becoming increasingly relegated to the past, as ice hockey teams demand more active play from their defenders.
 There are also defensemen who are good at both; known as two-way defensemen.
 Defense is a team game in hockey, and when the team is not in possession of the puck (also known as puck coverage), the aim is to effectively suppress the puck pressure coming from the opponents.